plentymarkets/terra-components/PULL_REQUEST_TEMPLATE.md

 Information transfer

--   [ ] Inform Ceres about changes in `TerraFormComponent` (optional: relevant for changes in this component)
+-   [ ] Inform Team plentyShop about changes in `TerraFormComponent` (optional: relevant for changes in this component)

 Terra Basic Plugin